valeoai/blog/_posts/2021-01-14-explainable-driving.md

 The term explainability often co-occurs with the concept of interpretability.
 Some recent work of {%cite beaudouin2020identifying %} simply advocate that explainability and interpretability are synonyms.
 However, {%cite GilpinBYBSK18 %} provide a nuance between these terms that we find interesting.
-According to them, interpretability designate to which extent an explanation is understandable by a human.
+According to them, interpretability designates to which extent an explanation is understandable by a human.
 They state that an explanation should be designed and assessed in a trade-off between its interpretability and its completeness, which measures how accurate the explanation is as it describes the inner workings of the system.
 For example, an exhaustive and completely faithful explanation is a description of the system itself and all its processing: this is a complete explanation although the exhaustive description of the processing may be incomprehensible.
 The whole challenge in explaining neural networks is to provide explanations that are both interpretable and complete.